diku-dk/futhark/docs/package-management.rst

    futhark-test lib

-More interestingly, you can generate hyperlinked documentation for all dependencies with:
+Also, you can generate hyperlinked documentation for all dependencies
+with:

 .. code-block:: text

-   futhark-doc lib -o lib_docs
+   futhark-doc lib -o docs

 The file ``lib_docs/index.html`` can be opened in a web browser to browse the documentation.